Intzu3999/Ngos_Playwright_Python/README.md

 ## [PRIORITY 3] Questions and Problems to solve
-1) how to launch multiple test scripts/windows parrallelly
+1) how to launch multiple test scripts/windows parrallelly on Python
 2) playwright pytest configuration approach? at conftest?
 3) scale playwright --headless=false to flexi, or 1/4 of window size
 4) video evidence quality is SO BAD now.. can improve quality/size?